 The Academy of American and International Law

-The Academy of American and International Law is sponsored every summer by the Southwestern Institute for International and Comparative Law (an institute of The Center for American and International Law) – and will be held for the 50th time in 2013.
+The Academy of American and International Law is sponsored every summer by the Southwestern Institute for International and Comparative Law (an institute of The Center for American and International Law) – and was held for the 50th time in 2013.

 Learn more about the next Annual Academy.

 Download the Brochure (pdf)For more details, download the online brochure.

 The Academy provides an opportunity for people from outside the United States to study American and international legal and business institutions, with an emphasis on American legal institutions and process.
 It is business-oriented and addresses a wide range of law-related commercial transactions.
 Participants explore the role of law in the settlement of disputes and in the establishment of an orderly structure of international relations - both private and governmental.

 The program is intended for lawyers from countries other than the United States who are interested in international law.
 It is not a degree program and is not as comprehensive as a Master of Laws Program.
 It is not intended for those with extensive experience--either the corporate lawyer or the private practitioner.
 Instead, it is a six-week course designed for someone who is in the early stages of a career that may now or in the future include international law.
 It provides a broad introduction to a variety of areas important to the practice of international business law, and an introduction to the laws of the United States.
 Learn more about our Alumni.